 - Alcohol Detox: Every alcohol rehab journey starts with a detox program.
-Here, our staff members ensure a safe and comfortable environment for individuals to begin tapering off their alcohol abuse.
+Our staff members ensure a safe and comfortable environment for individuals to begin tapering off their alcohol abuse.

-- Intensive Outpatient Treatment: These programs are perfect for struggling alcoholics that are ready to continue their recovery but must maintain daily responsibilities like family care, work, and school.
-Individual therapy and medication-assisted treatments are a huge element of these types of treatment programs as patients start working on their recovery journeys.
+- Intensive Outpatient Treatment: These programs are perfect for struggling alcoholics ready to continue their recovery but must maintain daily responsibilities like family care, work, and school.
+Individual therapy and medication-assisted treatments are a huge element of these treatment programs as patients start working on their recovery journeys.

 - Dual Diagnosis Programs: Many people struggling with alcohol abuse also struggle with mental illness or other co-occurring disorders.
 A dual diagnosis program can help them get help for substance abuse and mental health disorders simultaneously.

-- Group Therapy: Many alcohol abusers benefit from participating in group therapy settings and continue to assist AA meetings or 12-step programs after completing their time in rehab centers.
-These group therapy sessions also help build a social network of new sober individuals that understand the struggles of early recovery and can be a healthy support system to maintain sobriety.
+- Group Therapy: Many alcohol abusers benefit from group therapy settings and continue to assist AA meetings or 12-step programs after completing their time in rehab centers.
+These group therapy sessions also help build a social network of new sober individuals who understand early recovery struggles and can be a healthy support system to maintain sobriety.

 Finding Addiction Treatment Today

 As if battling addiction wasn’t challenging enough, finding the right addiction treatment program isn’t easy.
 Many addiction treatment centers focus on spirituality and faith to help people through their recovery.
 However, those who offer personalized treatments will never push an agenda or religion in their patients.